altmp/altv-types/docs/articles/understanding-events.md

 ## Server Resource to Server Resource

-The server may only communicate with itself with on and emit functions.
-The client may only communicate with itself with on and emit functions.
+The server & client may only communicate with itself with the `on` and `emit` functions.
-They speak across resources as well.
+They are sent and received across resources as well.

 **Server Side**